 - Difficulty with walking

-CBD is effective in handling every one of the above-mentioned symptoms.
-As a natural product, the chances of it reacting adversely with the user is also slim.
-Many patients who suffer from Prion’s are given CBD recommendations.
-If you know or are suffering from any symptoms of Prion’s consult a doctor before using CBD.
+CBD Oil is effective in handling every one of the above-mentioned symptoms.
+As a natural product, the chances of it reacting adversely with the user are also slim.
+Many patients who suffer from Prions are given CBD recommendations.
+If you know or are suffering from any symptoms of Prion’s consult a doctor before using CBD Oil.

 Managing PTSD?
 Does It Really Help With It?